devgeniem/dustpress-debugger/README.md

 - Clone the DustPress Debugger repository into you WordPress plugins directory.

+### Activation

+The debugger activation is a user specific setting for users with the `manage_options` capability.
+Activate the debugger by checking the `DustPress Debugger enabled` checkbox on the user profile page in WordPress dashboard.

 ## Usage

 The debugger prints out a toggle button on the bottom of your page.
 Clicking the button opens the debugger overlay view.
 In the debugger view you can:
 * Open and close data sets recursively by holding down the 'Shift' key while clicking an item.